SophiaGrace16/personal_website_frontend/NOTES.md

 Actions are where your fetches live containers are the larger

+- Create a route and hard code what I want in it
+- comments as CRUD

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).